paulgarciaro/junction-model/README.md

 # Junction-model
-This project simulates a 4 way junction in python.
+AgentPy simulation of a 4 road junction for Multi-Agents and Computer Graphics course Course code: TC2008B